The Scooter Store

-The Scooter Store, Ltd. (stylized as The SCOOTER Store) was a privately held provider of power mobility products, including power chairs (or motorized wheelchairs) and mobility scooters and related products and accessories, based in New Braunfels, Texas.
-The company served 48 U.S. states and the territory of Puerto Rico.
+The Scooter Store, Ltd. (stylized as The SCOOTER Store) was a privately company based in New Braunfels, Texas which sold power mobility products, including mobility scooters, motorized wheelchairs and related products and accessories.
+The company served 48 U.S. states and Puerto Rico.

 Following a raid by the FBI in February 2013, The Scooter Store filed for Chapter 11 bankruptcy and ceased all cash sales to the public.

 Effective October 26, The Scooter Store lost its federal contract with Medicare eliminating the ability to sell assets in a Chapter 11 bankruptcy.
 The company entered liquidation and terminated its employees on September 13, 2013.

 In May 2016, the Justice Department announced that no criminal charges would be laid against former Scooter Store executives.